TimPigden/TimPigden.github.io/_pages/zio-http4s/zio-http4s-part1.md

 ```

 For those of you familiar with Specs2 or ScalaTest, this will look broadly familiar in shape.
 However, it uses neither of these libraries, instead using
-DefaultRunnableSpec from the zio-test package (check out the build.sbt file to see how that is defined, also this link XXXXX)
+DefaultRunnableSpec from the zio-test package (check out the build.sbt file to see how that is defined, also [this link](https://github.com/zio/zio/blob/master/docs/usecases/testing.md)

 The zio test module has no dependencies other than on ZIO itself.
 It contains assert and assertM statements, plus scala-check like generators.
 Note that you need to combine successive asserts with && for them both to run and report properly - unlike scalaTest for example.